Suryakandukuri/idp-search-rag/README.md

 2. Install poetry and all dependencies
    1. poetry config virtualenvs.in-project true
    2. poetry install
-3. Create a .env file with the following variables:
+3. Create a .env in the root directory file with the following variables:
    1. API_KEY=your_groq_api_key

 ## Usage: